vohai2003/hdp_data_tutorials/tutorials/hdf/nifi-trucking-iot-on-hdf/tutorial-3.md

 | :------------- | :------------- |
 | Automatically Terminate Relationships | unmatched |

-Everything other setting is kept as default.
+The rest should be kept as default.

 **Scheduling Tab**

-Kept as default configuration.
+Keep the default configurations.

 **Properties Tab**